developersflex/nodejs-interview-task/README.md

 - Unit testing

 ### Notes
-All of you work should take place inside the `admin` microservice

 We're interested in how you break down the work and build your solution in a clean, reusable and testable manner.
 You can use any packages that would help with this task.